Toby-Leeder/CSPFastpages/_posts/2023-01-06-stupidruby.md

 $ chruby 2.7.7
 ```

-If you get a different error (NOT the chruby not found error) try restarting from the beginning or send it on slack.
+If you get a different error (NOT the chruby not found error) or the error still doesn't go away try restarting from the beginning or send it on slack.

 ## Step 7: Check your Gemfile
 Your gemfile should look like this: